-You are also encouraged to speak directly with Hailey Powers, Sexual Assault Victim's Advocate at 509.526.3032 (w).
+You are also encouraged to speak directly with Jessica Matthews, Sexual Assault Victim's Advocate at 509.526.3032 (w).
 All discussions with the Sexual Assault Victim's Advocate are voluntary and confidential.
-Hailey is available to assist you in accessing all campus and community resources and, at your request, will also accompany you to all of these locations.
+Jessica is available to assist you in accessing all campus and community resources and, at your request, will also accompany you to all of these locations.

 Many types of sexual misconduct require seeking medical attention.
 The Health Center